rinajabu/unit_2_project/README.md

     - got the check for existing username to work!; had to comment out the initial if statement giving me the error message, to get the foundUsername message to pop up
 - trying to add comment box functionality, cannot get it to work so far
     - got commenting to work for each post, Nolo helped me fix a few things with my commenting route and form submission
+- able to add "like" functionality
+- added a small animation to my banner on the index page, a simple slide in/fade in animation

+Things to Improve in the Future:
+- adding the specific username to each comment posted
+- making it so that a certain user can only like a post once
+- fix the view counter so that it doesn't increase on each show page reload
+- making user profiles and making it so that every post is specific to a certain user
+- along with the above, making my app more like a social media app; where users can "friend" other users and like each others posts and visit each others profiles to see their specific memories